 A trip to Laos

-From Dubai I would then head back to Bucharest via Istanbul on Turkish Airlines in economy class.
-Itinerary decided and settled for you would think.
+From Dubai I would then head back to Bucharest via Istanbul on Turkish Airlines in economy class (240 EUR one-way).
+Itinerary decided and settled for, you would think.

 Rebooking the ticket

-When most countries giving a negative travel advisory to China and doctors warning that it is perhaps better to rethink all non-essential travels to the country, I decided to cancel the return journey.
-Luckily, most airlines have issued waivers allowing you to cancel a booked trip to China for free.
+As most countries suddenly came with a negative travel advisory for China and doctors warned that it is perhaps better to rethink all non-essential travels to the country, I decided to cancel the return journey.

-Although even in normal circumstances I could refund my China Eastern ticket as I booked it using miles, Air France as the issuing carrier was waiving the 50 EUR redeposit fee which the airline normally charges to deposit the frequent flyer miles of a cancelled award ticket back in your account.
+Although even in normal circumstances I could refund my China Eastern ticket as I booked it using miles, Air France as the issuing carrier was this time also waiving the 50 EUR redeposit fee which the airline normally charges to redeposit the frequent flyer miles of a cancelled award ticket back in your account.

 Alternative travel plans